Conservative media has stayed devoted to Trump’s bogus claims of victory — but cracks are starting to show

 Newsmax hopes conservative anger at Fox News and a few Trump tweets can boost the much smaller network

 A big part of Newsmax’s programming strategy has been self-interested attacks on Fox News, from which it hopes to siphon viewers.
-Its personalities have attacked Fox’s non-partisan Decision Desk for calling Arizona for Biden early — the first election-night blow for Trump — and for showing an ”unwillingness" and “lack of curiosity, to get to the bottom of” election-fraud allegations.
+Its personalities have attacked Fox’s nonpartisan Decision Desk for calling Arizona for Biden early — the first election-night blow for Trump — and for showing an “unwillingness” and “lack of curiosity, to get to the bottom of” election-fraud allegations.

 That claim would fall flat to recent viewers of Tucker Carlson, Sean Hannity or Laura Ingraham.
 The day after Election Day, as it began to seem likely that Biden would defeat Trump, all three of Fox’s punditry stars leaned heavily into doubts about the election.
 “Here’s a question that every American is going to have to answer for themselves,” Hannity told viewers.
 “Do you trust what happened in this election?
 Do you believe these election results are accurate?
 I have a lot of questions.”
 Carlson last week seized upon unverified claims that a dead person had voted in Georgia — a story he had to apologize for later when it turned out it was actually the man’s widow properly casting her own vote.
 Ingraham last week interviewed a silhouetted Nevada poll worker who claimed — with no evidence or verification— to have seen people in a “Biden van” tearing open envelopes that contained ballots and marking them.